cnp3/ebook/principles/transport.rst

       d [label="", linecolour=white],
       d1 [label="", linecolour=white];

       a1=>b [ label = "CONNECT.req" ] ,
       b>>c [ label = "CR", arcskip="1", textcolour=red];
       c=>d1 [ label = "CONNECT.ind" ];

       d1=>c [ label = "CONNECT.resp" ] ,
       c>>b [ label = "CA", arcskip="1", textcolour=red];
       b=>a1 [ label = "CONNECT.conf" ];

       a1=>b [ linecolour=white, textcolour=blue, label = "Connection\nestablished" ] ,
       c=>d1 [ linecolour=white, textcolour=blue, label = "Connection\nestablished" ];

 Unfortunately, this scheme is not sufficient given the unreliable network layer.
 Since the network layer is imperfect, the `CR` or `CA` segments can be lost, delayed, or suffer from transmission errors.
-To deal with these problems, the control segments must be protected by using a CRC or checksum to detect transmission errors.
-Furthermore, since the `CA` segment acknowledges the reception of the `CR` segment, the `CR` segment can be protected by using a retransmission timer.
+To deal with these problems, the control segments must be protected by a CRC or a checksum to detect transmission errors.
+Furthermore, since the `CA` segment acknowledges the reception of the `CR` segment, the `CR` segment can be protected using a retransmission timer.

 Unfortunately, this scheme is not sufficient to ensure the reliability of the transport service.
 Consider for example a short-lived transport connection where a single, but important transfer (e.g. money transfer from a bank account) is sent.
 Such a short-lived connection starts with a `CR` segment acknowledged by a `CA` segment, then the data segment is sent, acknowledged and the connection terminates.
 Unfortunately, as the network layer service is unreliable, delays combined to retransmissions may lead to the situation depicted in the figure below, where a delayed `CR` and data segments from a former connection are accepted by the receiving entity as valid segments, and the corresponding data is delivered to the user.
 Duplicating SDUs is not acceptable, and the transport protocol must solve this problem.